-If you’re phone contract’s about to run out, then you could be in for a rather difficult decision.
+If your phone contract’s about to run out, then you could be in for a rather difficult decision.

 Apple’s iPhone 6s is still going strong, and may have been tempting you for quite some time, especially as its price has gradually dropped.
 But Samsung wants to go and spoil your clear cut plans with the incredible Galaxy S7, its new 2016 flagship.